Support for Online Students

 - Email the instructor with any questions or concerns about the course

 Alfred University belongs to the National Council's State Authorization Reciprocity Agreement (NC-SARA), which allows AU to provide distance education to students in other NC-SARA states.
-This agreement requires AU to provide distance education students with the with the opportunity to file grievances if they feel that they did not receive the educational experience that they expected.
-Grievances can be filed with the University Ombuds Officer.
-More information on the student complaint process and recommended procedure is available from NC-SARA.
+This agreement requires AU to provide distance education students residing in other NC-SARA states with the opportunity to file grievances.
+A student may file a grievance if they feel they have been misled, or that they did not receive the educational experience that they expected.
+Additional information and grievance reporting procedures are available on the Online Student Consumer Protection web page.